eficode/robotframework-oxygen/DEVGUIDE.md

 "None","Aggregated",39,5,81,109,66,402,1916,1.03,0.13,81,86,87,89,300,330,400,400,400,400,400,400
 ```

-We will look into how to write a `locustfile.py` and run it later in the following sections.
+We will look into writing a `locustfile.py` and running it in the following sections.
 In the following sections we will write a handler, which is able to execute the locust tests on Robot Framework and provide the test results in user-friendly format.

 ## Start developing

-Let's create a virtual environment and install oxygen.
+Let's start developing by creating a `python3` virtual environment using [venv](https://docs.python.org/3/library/venv.html) and install then install the  oxygen library in it.

 ```